-The official archive for GOES Magnetometer data are at NOAA’s National Geophysical Data Center (NGDC):
+The official archive for GOES Magnetometer data are at NOAA’s National Centers for Environmental Information (NCEI):

-For convenience, for correlative science with NASA satellite and related data, many years of GOES magnetometer 1-min and some high-resolution (0.5 s) data are found at NASA Coordinated Data Analysis Web: http://cdaweb.gsfc.nasa.gov/
+For convenience and for correlative science with NASA satellite and related data, many years of GOES magnetometer 1-min and some high-resolution (0.5 s) data can be found at NASA Coordinated Data Analysis Web: http://cdaweb.gsfc.nasa.gov/